tjtelan/tjtelan.github.io/content/blog/2020-06-12-github-actions-push-vs-pr-workflow.md

 +++
-title = "How to prevent Github Actions from deploying on Pull Requests when CI/CD" date = 2020-06-12 draft = false
+title = "How to prevent Github Actions from deploying on PR with CI/CD" date = 2020-06-12 draft = false
 [taxonomies]